maheshwar807/springboot-demo/README.md

 # spring-boot-test-new
-# adding new content for auto trriger
+# Adding new content for auto trriger